oshritshtossel/SAMBA/README.md

 reducing noise and accentuating meaningful information.
 Various distance metrics, such as SAM and MSE, can be applied to the processed images.

 ## How to apply SAMBA
-SAMBA's code is available at this [GitHub](https://github.com/oshritshtossel/SAMBA/new/master?readme=1) as well as [pypi](https://pypi.org/project/samba-metric/).
+SAMBA's code is available at this [GitHub](https://github.com/oshritshtossel/SAMBA/new/master?readme=1) as well as [PyPi](https://pypi.org/project/samba-metric/).

 ### SAMBA's GitHub
 There is an example in example_use.py.
 You should follow the following steps:
-1. Load the raw ASVs table in the following format: the first column names "ID", each row represents a sample and each column represents an ASV.
-The last row contains the taxonomy information, names "taxonomy".
+1. Load the raw ASVs table in the following format: the first column is named "ID", each row represents a sample and each column represents an ASV.
+The last row contains the taxonomy information, named "taxonomy".

     ```
     df = pd.read_csv("example_data/for_preprocess.csv")